 2. Archives will accept any old records or papers

 Some people may think that archives will be eager to take the box of old letters you found in your grandma’s attic.
 What about your great-grandpa’s war diary?
 I mean, they’re old right?
 Unfortunately, archives of all kinds have to limit what they can and cannot accept.
-Archives have a limited number of resources such as, storage space, time, and labor.
+Archives have a limited number of resources such as storage space, time, and labor.
 As humans continue to produce materials, archives will never stop processing.
 It can take hours to process physical archives and thousands of square feet to store them.

 In 2001, the Indiana State Archives moved to 6440 East 30th Street in Indianapolis.
 However, this location was not built to be an archive, and it was meant to be a temporary location; today, the Archives is running out of space.
 But in 2021, a new State Archives building to be built in downtown Indianapolis was approved.
 This new building will be larger, and conveniently placed on the canal near the State Museum, History Center, Government Center, Statehouse, and State Library.
 IARA is already working hard to prepare for the move.
-Click here to learn more about the new location!

 Because of these limited resources, however, archivists often have to make difficult decisions about what is or is not important enough to keep.
 This will also differ greatly depending on the audience or institution the archive serves.
 As for the letters in your grandma’s attic?
 Try reaching out to local museums or historical/genealogical societies in your county.
 One unique aspect of IARA is that it is a government agency.
 Therefore, state law dictates how IARA operates and what they collect.
-Click here for more detail about what records IARA does keep.

 3. Technology has made archival work easier